Don't blame Ghislaine Maxwell for filthy jail cell, lawyer says

 Maxwell is seeking to dismiss the charges, claiming that prosecutors are scapegoating her and that Epstein's own non-prosecution agreement covers her.

-She may also seek a delay in the scheduled July 12 trial, and may again request bail.
+The arraignment is scheduled for April 23, and Maxwell may again request bail.
 Nathan rejected three earlier bail requests, calling Maxwell a significant flight risk.
+Maxwell may also seek to delay her scheduled July 12 trial.

 (Reporting by Jonathan Stempel in New York; editing by Jonathan Oatis)